SteveJustin1963/tec-AUDIO/README.md

 2. **Integrate the Prepared Data into MINT**:
    - Once the data is in a format compatible with MINT (like an array of integers), you copy this data into the MINT environment and write playback logic to process and output these values using hardware (e.g., a DAC).

-###
-The conversion of WAV files into MINT-compatible data must be done outside of MINT (e.g., using Python).
-MINT can then be used to process or play the pre-formatted data, but it does not have the capabilities to extract or manipulate the WAV file directly.
-//////////////

-To convert a WAV file into MINT code, you'll need to transform the audio data into a format that MINT can handle since it is a minimalist language built for small systems (like the Z80 microprocessor).
-Here's a step-by-step guide on how you can achieve this:

 ### Step 1: Extract the WAV Data Using Python
 First, extract the audio data from the WAV file using Python.
 Since MINT supports only 16-bit integers, you’ll have to scale the WAV data accordingly and output it as a list that MINT can use.